 By Gilly Carr

-Edward Armand Le Put was born in St Helier, Jersey, on 27 January 1924.
-We do not know much about his early life.
+Edward Armand Le Put was born in St Helier, Jersey, on 27 January 1924, the eldest of four children.
+His father was French and his mother was Jersey-born.
+We do not know much about his early life, but his mother died in 1935 when he was just 11 years old.
 At the time of the registration of Islanders in 1940, Le Put was single and worked as a hotel employee.
-However, he married on 6 July 1943 when he was only 19 years old.
+However, he married Vivienne Jacklin on 6 July 1943 when he was only 19 years old.

-A document in The National Archives states that his wife had not heard from him since the beginning of 1944, which gives us the latest date for his deportation.
-Enquiries were made at Marlag and Milag Nord Camp for Le Put, and his name appears on a nominal roll from the camp of those who arrived from Giromagny Internment Camp in September 1944.
+A document in The National Archives states that Le Put’s wife had not heard from him since the beginning of 1944, which suggests that he may have been put in Jersey prison a long time before he was charged (or else his wife’s memory was inaccurate).
+Enquiries were made at Marlag and Milag Nord Camp for Le Put (who by then was in barrack 19, room 6 of this camp), and his name appears on a nominal roll from the camp of those who arrived from Giromagny Internment Camp in September 1944.
 The nominal roll dates from 8 December 1944.

-The combination of Le Put’s absence from the political prisoner log book, and the date of his deportation, is worrying.
+There are oddities in the original records in Jersey about Le Put.
+His name is absent from the political prisoner log book, and the date of his deportation is not stated, which is worrying.
 How many other islanders were deported from the island without any record?
 Were the other four men sentenced with Le Put, who all received sentences of more than three months (usually the shortest sentence which made people eligible for deportation) also deported?
-The families of Thomas Daly, Timothy Donoghue, Arthur Charles Tubby and Ernest Stanley Wozencroft are encouraged, along with the family of Edward Armand Le Put, to get in touch with the Frank Falla Archive.
+We know that Thomas Daly was.
+The families of Timothy Donoghue, Arthur Charles Tubby and Ernest Stanley Wozencroft (Le Put’s brother in law) are encouraged, along with the family of Edward Armand Le Put, to get in touch with the Frank Falla Archive.

 Sources